 Have you ever signed up for an event, like a marathon, or joined a gym and been asked to sign a form that purports to waive any claim you may have for personal injury?
 If you have, then I am sure you've wondered whether such forms are enforceable.
-The answer is that such forms are not enforceable and the courts in Virginia will not apply them as they are written.
+In Virginia, the answer is that such forms are not enforceable and the courts will not apply them as they are written.

 As early as 1890, the Supreme Court of Virginia has considered such contracts to be void as against public policy.
 In the 1890 case, Johnson's Administratrix v.
 Richmond and Danville R.R.
 Co., an employee of a quarry company, Mr. Johnson, was killed by a train when he tried to warn one of his fellow workers of the train's approach.
 The train was going too fast.
 The railroad company hired the quarry company to remove a rock bluff on its right of way.
 Before the project began, a contract was signed that purported to "release" the railroad from liability for injuries caused by its own negligence.
 Not surprisingly, the railroad later argued that it was not responsible for Mr. Johnson's death because of the release of liability form.

 The Supreme Court of Virginia disagreed with the railroad, holding that, "to hold that it was competent for one party to put the other parties to the contract at the mercy of its own misconduct...can never be lawfully done where an enlightened system of jurisprudence prevails.
 Public policy forbids it, and contracts against public policy are void."